gosiao/molecular-graph-descriptors/README.md

 * networkx
 * pandas
 * numpy

+To execute the code in the `conda` environment: /gosia - WIP/

 ## References
 Please cite our [paper](https://aip.scitation.org/doi/10.1063/5.0009933) if you find the code and datasets useful.